| Description:

 added to the Reserve Board in seniority order.

-the Reserve Board for one Sunday-Saturday period.
+Employees so added to the Reserve board will remain onthe Reserve Board for one Sunday-Saturday period.
 This process

 will be repeated for each three Yard assignments and for each